MarineAppliedResearch/MARP_API/README.md

 if we want to undo a specific migration we can use:

-npx sequelize-cli db:migrate:undo --name 20230705191207-add_PobsID_record_to_Observations
+npx sequelize-cli db:migrate:undo --name 20241111192533-create-keyframes-table.js

 Create a new Migration:
- npx sequelize-cli migration:create --name observation_add_frameWidth_frameHeight
+ npx sequelize-cli migration:create --name create-keyframes-table

  Step 1: generate a seed file
 npx sequelize-cli seed:generate --name seed_observation_pobsid